Explore

 Product development stage

-Use cases for a digital notebook
+Use cases for knowledge capture

 Strategy